hectron/peoples-bot/README.md

 - `DISCORD_BOT_CLIENT_ID`

 **NOTE:** `Discordrb::Commands::CommandBot` uses websockets to connect to Discord.
 When deploying to **[Heroku](https://heroku.com)**, make sure the application has worker dynos enabled so that the application does not shutdown.

+#### Optional

+When the bot is initializing, it uses the two following environment variables to set it's own status:

+- `HEROKU_SLUG_COMMIT` - the SHA of the deployed code
+- `HEROKU_RELEASE_VERSION` - the release version of the code